-In July 2018, a local man with a passion for pigeons would cross paths with a Minneapolis planning official at a Wedge neighborhood VFW hall.
-It was a packed and raucous public meeting hosted by City Council President Lisa Bender, seeking to gather feedback from her constituents on the city’s 2040 long range plan.
+On July 11, 2018, a local man with a passion for pigeons would cross paths with a Minneapolis planning official at a Wedge neighborhood VFW hall.
+It was a packed and raucous public meeting hosted by City Council President Lisa Bender.
+The purpose: to gather feedback from her constituents on the city’s 2040 long range plan.

 During a question and answer session about an hour into the meeting, one of Bender’s constituents named Zack Mohlis used a phrase that would live in infamy: “white pastoralism.”
 Those two words would forever and inexplicably link him with Minneapolis director of Long Range Planning, Heather Worthington.